cloudmesh-community/sp20-516-232/chapter/k8-advanced-scheduling.md

 # Advanced Scheduling in Kubernetes sp20-516-232, Singam, Ashok

-With Advanced Scheduling features of Kubernetes one can influence where pods can be scheduled among availalbe Nodes.
+Advanced Scheduling fetatures makes Kubernetes a very flexible,policy-rich, topology-aware, workload-specific scheduler.
+These features provide a wide range of options to specify conditions for assigning pods to particular worker nodes that satisfy a condition.
+With advanced Scheduling features one can influence where pods can be scheduled among availalbe Nodes.

 ## Node affinity to attract pods